 - Most significant landmark – Phoenix Art Museum

-- Best activity for kids – Children’s Museum of Phoenix
+- Activity for kids – Children’s Museum of Phoenix

-- Best all-around accommodation – Hyatt Regency Phoenix
+- Place to stay – Hyatt Regency Phoenix

 1. Desert Botanical Garden